csisl/elfviz/README.md

 A path to the file that should be examined is a required argument for the main program.

-elfviz can be run with debugging when the `--debug` flag is passed.
+elfviz can be run with debugging when the `--debug` flag is passed as an OPTION.

 Supported functionality can be seen under `Commands`.